verus-lang/verus/source/docs/guide/src/exec_spec.md

-The `exec_spec!` macro simplifies this process: you only need to write the desired functions/structs/enums in spec mode within the supported fragment of `exec_spec!`, and then the macro can automatically generate exec counterparts of these spec item, as well as proofs of equivalence.
+The `exec_spec!` macro simplifies this process: you only need to write the desired functions/structs/enums in spec mode within the supported fragment of `exec_spec!`, and then the macro can automatically generate exec counterparts of these spec items, as well as proofs of equivalence.

 Here is an example: